 |User Groups:||Student Services ; Faculty Services ; Researcher Services|

-If you’d like to discuss how best to use Gradescope in your courses, please feel free to request a consultation with the LSA Learning and Teaching Consultants.
+If you’d like to discuss how best to use Kaltura, or other video, in your courses, please feel free to request a consultation with the LSA Learning and Teaching Consultants.

 If you or your students experience technical issues with Kaltura, call UofM ITS at 734-764-HELP (764-4357) or email 4HELP@umich.edu.